perwendel/spark/README.md

 For more detailed documentation please go to: http://sparkjava.com

-NEWS: Spark 2.1 is now available on Maven central!!! :
+NEWS: Spark 2.1 is now available on Maven central! :

 ```xml
     <dependency>